denniskawurek/BoMPP/README.md

 ### From source

-Take a look in to the [wiki](https://github.com/denniskawurek/BoMPP/wiki/Setup-from-Source)
+Take a look into the [wiki](https://github.com/denniskawurek/BoMPP/wiki/Setup-from-Source)

 ## Encryption
 Fortunately Smack has [Omemo](https://github.com/igniterealtime/Smack/blob/master/documentation/extensions/omemo.md) integrated which is an implementation of the Signal Protocol.